Swimburger/replicate-demo-run/README.md

 - **Better Developer Experience**: Get autocomplete for model-specific parameters
 - **Modular Design**: Each model can live in its own package while extending the base functionality
 - **Zero Runtime Overhead**: All type augmentation happens at compile time

-## Technical Details

-The type augmentation is achieved using TypeScript's `declare module` syntax.
-Each model package extends the base `replicate` module by adding its specific type overload to the `run` function.
-This allows TypeScript to properly type-check the function calls based on the model being used.